snadi/snadi.github.io/_pages/about.md

 social: true  # includes social icons under the description (can change location from about.html)
 ---

-I am an Associate Professor of Computer Science at [New York University Abu Dhabi](https://nyuad.nyu.edu/en/).
-I'm currently on leave from the University of Alberta where I hold a [Canada Research Chair in Software Reuse](http://www.chairs-chaires.gc.ca/chairholders-titulaires/profile-eng.aspx?profileId=4393).
+I am an Associate Professor of Computer Science at [New York University Abu Dhabi](https://nyuad.nyu.edu/en/), where I also serve as the Associate Program Head for Undergraduate Studies in Computer Science.
+I also hold an adjunct position at the University of Alberta.

 I lead the Software Maintenance and Reuse (SMR) lab where [we](/members) design tools and techniques that can help software developers perform their tasks more efficiently and effectively.
 My research heavily relies on the idea of mining software repositories, where I extract and analyze data from existing software repositories (e.g., version control systems, issue tracking systems, crowd-sourced question/answer websites) to infer insights that can help developers perform their tasks.
 For more info on my research, please check my [research projects](/projects/) and [publications](/publications).